Side gig success stories: 11 ways to earn $1000+ per month

 Sarah Rickerd is Director of Marketing for funeral industry consulting firm Frazer Consultants.
 Her side gig is ghost writing blog posts and other content for small business owners.
 Rickerd likes the synergy between her company, Arbor Business Writing, and her day job because she says her ghostwriting helps her to stay on top of business and marketing trends.
 Rickerd started her freelance writing gig in 2007 when she was building and selling websites.
 One of her clients liked her writing style, and he hired her to write for multiple websites.
 From there, her business grew via word-of-mouth referral to a core group of 2-3 business owners that she works for today.

-Rickerd recommended three resources for prospective or current freelance bloggers who want to grow their business:
+Rickerd recommended two resources for prospective or current freelance bloggers who want to grow their business:

 Make a Living Writing